 What is Supplemental Instruction?

-Supplemental Instruction sessions are weekly review sessions that are available to students in historically difficult classes.
+Supplemental Instruction sessions are free weekly review sessions that are available to students in historically difficult classes.
 These voluntary sessions offer students an opportunity to:

 Supplemental Instruction sessions are facilitated by a peer mentor who has previously taken the course.
 Attendance at any of these sessions is voluntary, and there will be different content to discuss each week.
 Students should bring class notes and textbooks, and they should be prepared to discuss course content and work in groups.